-Our primary uses of cash are to fund the development of our products, operating expenses and working capital requirements.
+Our primary uses of cash are to fund research and development of our products, other operating expenses and working capital requirements.
 Historically, we have funded our operations primarily through private placements of convertible preferred stock, issuance of common stock and debt, and grants awarded from the NIH and other philanthropic organizations.
 In June 2018, we completed our IPO of 6,555,000 shares of our common stock at a price of \$15.00 per share for aggregate net proceeds of \$88.9 million after deducting underwriting discounts and commissions as well as other public offering expenses.
-On February 19, 2019, we completed a public offering and sold an aggregate of 5,996,775 shares of common stock at a price of \$10.00 per share, including 116,775 shares sold pursuant to the underwriters' option to purchase additional shares of common stock.
-Net proceeds from the public offering were approximately \$55.6 million after deducting underwriting discounts and commissions as well as other public offering expenses.
-As of March 31, 2019, we have \$1.2 million in awarded unused grants that can be utilized to offset program costs for several of our intermittent and chronic glucagon programs as well as our diazepam program, in accordance with the grant agreements.
+On February 19, 2019, we completed a public offering and sold an aggregate of 5,996,775 shares of common stock at a price of \$10.00 per share, including 116,775 shares of common stock pursuant to the exercise of the underwriters' option to purchase additional shares.
+Net proceeds from this public offering were \$55.6 million after deducting underwriting discounts as well as other public offering expenses.
+As of June 30, 2019, we have \$0.9 million in awarded unused grants that can be utilized to offset program costs for several of our intermittent and chronic glucagon programs as well as our diazepam program, in accordance with the grant agreements.